-Upon satisfying the Dependent Care FSA Eligibility Requirements, you are automatically enrolled in the Commonwealth of Kentucky Dependent Care Flexible Spending Account.
+Upon satisfying the Dependent Care FSA Eligibility Requirements, you are eligible to enroll in the Commonwealth of Kentucky Dependent Care Flexible Spending Account.
 The election that you make during the Initial Election Period is effective for the remainder of the Plan Year and generally cannot be changed during the Plan Year unless you have a Qualifying Event.